openvinotoolkit/openvino.genai/src/README.md

 pip install openvino-genai
 ```

-LLMPipeline is the main object used for decoding.
-You can initiliza it straigh away from the folder with the converted model.
-It will automanically load the main model, tokenizer, detokenizer and default generation configuration.
+`LLMPipeline` is the main object used for decoding.
+You can initialize it straight away from the folder with the converted model.
+It will automatically load the main model, tokenizer, detokenizer and default generation configuration.

 ### Python